South Carolina Science Olympiad

 The South Carolina Science Olympiad Competition, often abbreviated as SCSO, is an annual Science Olympiad competition comprising middle school and high school teams across South Carolina.
 The competition was first held in the C Division (grades 9–12) in 1985, with the inaugural state champions being Irmo High School from Irmo.
 Bell Street Middle School from Clinton won the first B Division (grades 6–9) state championship a year later.
 The winners of the tournament represent South Carolina at the Science Olympiad National Tournament, held in May at various universities across the nation.

-The current state champions are Clinton Middle School and Clinton High School, who won their 20th and 11th state championships, respectively, on April 2, 2022.
+The current state champions are Clinton Middle School and Clinton High School, who won their 22nd and 13th state championships, respectively, on March 2, 2024.

-Dr. Jennifer Albert assumed the position of State Director for the 2019 season; she replaced Dr. Bret Clark.
+Patrick Nelson assumed the position of State Director for the 2025 season; he replaced Dr. Jennifer Albert.

 History

 The competition has been held every year since 1985 for Division C and since 1986 for Division B, with the exception of 2020, when the competition was canceled due to the COVID-19 pandemic.